 - A good source of potassium and sulfur

-- Shipped in 2 - 5 lb resealable foil bags that are sealed for safety and freshness.
+- Shipped in a resealable bag that is sealed for safety and freshness.
 It includes a tear-off tab for easy opening.

 Alaska Fish Fertilizer